 A high-energy visible light (HEV), blue light, has been shown through research to boost alertness, improve memory and cognitive function, and elevate mood.
 We need regular exposure to sky blue light to regulate our circadian rhythms and get a restful sleep.

 Blue was the first man-made pigment as it is difficult to extract in nature.

 Learn more: Spectrahue Universal Tarot and Light Language

 Too little exposure, as in the fall and winter months, can cause the depressive symptoms of Seasonal Affective Disorder (SAD).
 While SAD has been traditionally treated with ‘full spectrum white light’, treatment with less intense LED blue frequency light has been found to be effective with timesaving shorter treatment sessions.

 Too much exposure to blue light, as through digital devices close to bedtime, can throw off our cycles as well, and special eyeglasses with yellow lenses to filter out blue light are now available.

-The intent is to support the body’s self-healing ability while being open to receive from the subconscious mind, elevating it to meld with the super-conscious.
-This use of sky blue fosters a higher connection to self during meditation and colorwork.
-Inner knowledge can be released as if ‘out of the blue’, helping to develop inspired solutions to problems and situations.
-Learn more about chakra colors
+- The intent is to support the body’s self-healing ability while being open to receive from the subconscious mind, elevating it to meld with the super-conscious.

 Sky blue frees up old ideas and readies us for new inspiration.
 This is the frequency of choice for moving forward in life when used during inner reflection.
 It enhances freedom of speech and helps you become ‘true blue’, or someone who speaks the truth.

 © 2018 Julianne Bien.
-Spectrahue Light & Sound Inc. Canada.
-The ideas and opinions expressed herein are based on the author’s experience and research in the field.
-No medical claims are made.
+Spectrahue.com.
+The ideas and opinions expressed herein are based on the author’s experience and exploration in the field.
+No medical claims are made or implied.